About Experience Projects Education Interests Contact

 Movella Xsens Biomechanics Challenge · Team SkiSense Innovations

-International student challenge organised by Movella (Xsens) on the theme of cross-country skiing biomechanics.
+International student challenge by Movella (Xsens) on cross-country skiing biomechanics.
 Athletes performed on snow wearing a full-body Xsens IMU motion-capture suit, generating high-frequency 3D kinematic data of every joint during real strides.

-Our team — SkiSense Innovations — turned that data into a performance-analysis pipeline focused on technique, symmetry and efficiency, designed for both athletes and coaches.
-We were selected as finalists among teams from across Europe.
+Our team — SkiSense Innovations — built a performance-analysis pipeline focused on technique, symmetry and efficiency, designed for athletes and coaches.
+Selected as finalists among teams from across Europe.

-Beyond the result, the project was a perfect fit for what I love: real athletes, real sensors, real performance questions — the same loop I now try to bring into product work.
+The project combined real athletes, real sensors and real performance questions — the same loop I try to bring into product work: identify a meaningful need, build something rigorous, validate it in the field.

 Sept 2020 — May 2023